 As natural areas shrink and development proliferates, however, Alvord Lake’s protection story offers an inspiring new model of collaborative conservation.

 Just north of the 957-person town of Troy, perched amid the fast-dropping slopes of the Purcell Mountains, the sickle-shaped lake offers a transition zone for wildlife between the ridges above and the developed Kootenai River Valley below.
 Common loons nest along the lake during summer, while moose, deer, and elk browse its conifer-lined shore during winter.
-It’s a popular spot for humans, too, with the Forest Service maintaining a three-mile trail around the lake and an outdoor classroom frequented by school and community groups.
+It’s a popular spot for humans, too, with the Forest Service maintaining a three-mile trail around the lake and an outdoor classroom frequented by school and community groups."We have an opportunity to restore some of the past species composition, to make it a much healthier forest.
+At some point in time, we'll have something we'll all be real proud of."

 All but one-third of a mile of the lake’s shoreline falls in Kootenai National Forest.
 The remaining parcel of 142 acres was long owned by Plum Creek Timber Co., but at the turn of the millennium, the logging giant deemed it “highest and best use land,” harvested it exhaustively, and sold it to Montana Mountain Valley, a real estate developer with plans to subdivide the plot.
 “They had one thing and one thing only in mind,” said Troy resident Gary Jones.
 “To make money.”